Skordalia Recipe (Greek Potato and Garlic Dip)

 Instructions

-• Boil the potatoes in salted water until they're fully cooked.
-Once cooked, drain them and let them cool for about 5 minutes.
+• Drain the potatoes and let them cool for 5 minutes.

-• In a food processor, blend the garlic with olive oil, lemon juice, salt, and pepper.
-This will help mellow the garlic's pungency and create a smooth, flavorful mixture.
+• Mix the grated garlic with olive oil, lemon juice, salt, and pepper.

-• Mash the boiled potatoes well.
-Then, add the olive oil and garlic mixture to the potatoes.
+• Mash the potatoes very well.
+Add the olive oil and garlic mixture to the potatoes.
 Stir until everything is fully combined and smooth.

 Notes